Arizona Leisure - Vacation Guide

 By AZ Leisure Staff Writers

-Marble Canyon, so named of its colorful rocks and cliff walls is just below Glen Canyon Dam and extends from this area of the Colorado River to the confluence with the Little Colorado River.
-Along with Lees Ferry, Marble Canyon marks the beginning of the Grand Canyon at its most western point.
+Marble Canyon, named for its colorful rocks and cliff walls is just below Glen Canyon Dam and extends from this area of the Colorado River to the confluence with the Little Colorado River.
+Along with Lees Ferry, Marble Canyon marks the beginning of the Grand Canyon at its eastern end.

 Marble Canyon